kkirby/PHP-PhoneNotify-Call-Script-Generator/readme.md

 ##What's not supported but my have support in the future?
 1. Double and/or conditionals
-2. User defined functions
-3. Native Variable Increasing
+2. Native Variable Increasing

     $i++

-4. Do/While loops
+3. Do/While loops
-5. break/continue statements in while loops.
+4. break/continue statements in while loops.

 ##What's not supported and never will be?
 1. Classes